codalab/codalab-worksheets/README.md

 We can make the notion of a macro even more explicit.
 Let's rename `a.txt` to `sort-in1` and `a-sorted.txt` to `sort-out`:

-    cl edit a.txt --name sort-in1
+    cl edit a.txt -n sort-in1
-    cl edit a-sorted.txt --name sort-out
+    cl edit a-sorted.txt -n sort-out

 Then we can use the following syntactic sugar:

-    cl macro sort b.txt --name b-sorted.txt
+    cl macro sort b.txt -n b-sorted.txt

 In CodaLab, macros are not defined ahead of time, but are constructed on the fly from the bundle DAG.

 ### Worksheet basics

-So far, every bundle we've created has been added to the `codalab` worksheet.
+So far, we've focused on creating (and deleting) new bundles, and these bundles automatically added to the current worksheet (`codalab`):

+    cl work

-Recall that a worksheet is like a directory, but we can do much more.
-We can edit the worksheet:
+In this way, a worksheet is like a directory.
+But unlike a directory, it remembers the order of the items (which can be changed) and a worksheet can contain other items besides bundles.

-    cl wedit

-In the popped up editor, we can enter arbitrary text interleaved with the bundles that we have created so far.
-Try adding some text, saving, and exiting the editor.
-Then we can display the contents of this worksheet in a more rendered fashion.

-    cl print
+We can add items (text or bundles) to the current worksheet, which appends to the end:

+    cl add -m "Here's a simple bundle:" cl add sort.py

+A worksheet just contains pointers to bundles, and unlike bundles, they are mutable.
+We can display the contents of a worksheet as follows:

+    cl print    # Shows all items (bundles, text, and worksheets) cl ls       # Only shows the bundles

 We can add another worksheet:

     cl new scratch

-This adds a link from `codalab` to `scratch` and a link from `scratch` to `codalab`.
-A worksheet on another worksheet, like a bundle, is just a pointer.
-The container worksheet does not "own" its items.
-To see this:

-    cl print codalab
-    cl print scratch

-We can switch between worksheets (analogous to switching directories using `cd`):
+This creates a new worksheet called `scratch` and adds it as an item to the current worksheet `codalab`.
+We can switch back and forth between worksheets (analogous to switching directories using `cd`):

+    cl work scratch
     cl work codalab

+At this point, it is important to note that a worksheet only contains *pointers* to bundles and other worksheets.
+Their existence is independent of the container worksheet (think symlinks or hyperlinks), although CodaLab keeps track of the reverse to avoid broken links.

+With this in mind, we can edit the contents of this worksheet in a text editor.

-    cl work scratch
+    cl wedit

-We can add items (text or bundles) to a worksheet:

-    cl add -m "Here's a simple bundle:" cl add sort.py
+In the popped up editor (determined by our `EDITOR` environment variable), you'll see documentation (starting with `//`) about the worksheet syntax, which is markdown interleaved with bundles, worksheets, and formatting directives (which we'll describe later).
+For example, the editor might look like this:

+    // Editing worksheet codalab(0x4734384f503944dfb15c23d7e466007a).
+    // ... (documentation) ...
+    Arbitrary text describing a bundle.
+    [run run-echo-hello : echo hello]{0xa113e342f21347e4a65d1be833c3aaa8}
+    Arbitrary text describing a worksheet.
+    [worksheet scratch]{{0xfdd5d68b64c9450da918b24ce7708f34}}

+You can leverage the full power of the editor to change the list of worksheet
+items: you can add and remove text, bundles, worksheets.
+You can switch the order.
+You can list a bundle multiple times.
+You can do edit another worksheet (e.g., `cl wedit scratch`) and transfer contents between the two.
+This all works because the worksheet contents are merely pointers.
+When you remove a bundle or worksheet item, the item still exist; only the references to them are removed.
+At the end, you can display the fruits of your labor:

     cl print

-Another way to add bundles to a worksheet is to use `cl wedit` and entering additional lines:

-    {sort.py}

-If you save, exit, and open up the worksheet again, you'll see that the reference has been resolved.
-In general, editing the worksheet with a text editor gives you a lot of flexibility for organizing bundles.

-To remove the worksheet:
+If you have set up the CodaLab server, you can use the web interface to view and edit the worksheet.
+Using the web interface in conjunction with the command line is probably the most effective way.

+To remove the worksheet, you need to first remove all the items by opening a text editor and deleting all its contents and then running:

     cl wrm scratch

-Note that the bundles and worksheets linked to in the worksheet are not deleted.

 ### Referencing bundles

-So far, we have referred to bundles by their names, which have been unique.
-In a large CodaLab system with many users, names are not unique, not even within the same worksheet.
+So far, we have referred to bundles by their names.
+In a large CodaLab system with many users, names are not unique, and possibly not even within the same worksheet.
 A *bundle_spec* refers to the string that identifies a bundle, importantly given the context (address, current worksheet).

-There are finally a number of other ways to reference bundles:
+There are a number of ways to reference bundles:

 - UUID (`0x3739691aef9f4b07932dc68f7db82de2`): this should match at most one bundle.
-- Prefix of UUID (`0x3739`): matches all bundles whose UUIDs start with this prefix.
+You can use a prefix (an error is thrown if the prefix doesn't resolve uniquely).
-- Name prefix (`foo`): matches all bundles with the given name.
+- Name (`foo`): matches the *last* bundle on the current worksheet with the given name.
 You can use `foo%` to match bundles that begin with `foo` or `%foo%` to match bundles that contain `foo` (SQL LIKE syntax).
+  You can use `w1/foo` to refer to a bundle by name on worksheet `w1`.
-- Ordering (`^, ^2, ^3`): returns the first, second, and third last bundles on the current worksheet.
+- Ordering (`^, ^2, ^3`): returns the first, second, and third bundles from the end of the current worksheet.
-- Named ordering (`foo^, foo^2, foo^3`): returns the first, second, and third last bundles with the given name on the current worksheet.
+- Named ordering (`foo^, foo^2, foo^3`): returns the first, second, and third bundles from the end with the given name.

-Each of the above matches some number of bundles.
-Exactly one is chosen based on the following rules (in order of precedence):

-1. Bundles in the current worksheet are preferred to those not.
-2. Later bundles are preferred.
+- You can refer to a range of bundles: `^1-3` resolves to `^1 ^2 ^3`.

 In practice, `^` and `^2` are used frequently because future operations tend to depend on the bundles you just created.

+Warning: ordering references are not stable.
+For example, if you run:

+    cl ls
+    cl rm ^1
+    cl rm ^2

+This *does not* delete the first and second last bundles, but rather the first and third!
+The intended behavior is:

+    cl rm ^1 ^2

+Also, if someone else is adding to your worksheet while you're editing it, you might end up referring to the wrong bundle.

 ### Displaying worksheets